 |Collaboration and partnership||Maryborough District Health Service, Sports Central, beyondblue, Heart Foundation, Cancer Council, EJ Whitten Foundation, White Ribbon and MOVE, Western Bulldogs Football Club, Victoria University, Federation University and University of Melbourne|

 The model provides a supportive and informal environment to engage with men who have not previously managed their health well.
 This highly successful initiative covers key areas of health management with expert guidance from community partners.
 Participants acquire practical information, referral pathways and new social supports.

 - Originally aiming for 50 participants, more than 60 men joined the pilot, revealing the interest in a social and inclusive men’s health program.

 - Central Goldfields was chosen for the regional pilot as Department of Health statistics demonstrated significant health issues for residents.

-- A key focus of the pilot has been to present the program in the local context.
-Participants have been able to make connections with local health and support agencies as well as creating connections with other participants, reducing social isolation and improving self-confidence.
+- A key focus of the pilot was to present the program in the local context.
+Participants were able to make connections with local health and support agencies as well as creating connections with other participants, reducing social isolation and improving self-confidence.